 Bend #1: Straighten Out Your Paperclip

 Alright, our first step is to fully straighten out the large section of the paperclip, as seen below.

 Next, we need to bend the end of our paperclip into our wavy rake!

-If you are using pliers, grab as little of the tip as you possibly can (shaded in red) and bend it 90 degrees downward—the smaller you can make these bends the better!
+If you are using pliers, grab as little of the tip as you possibly can and bend it 90 degrees downward—the smaller you can make these bends the better!

 Continue to make two more small 90-degree bends alternating in direction.
-After your last bend, you should have something like seen below!
+After your last bend, you should have something like the one seen below!

 While maintaining light tension throughout this entire step, insert your paperclip lock pick into the keyway with the two bumps facing the pins.

 Push your lock pick all the way into the lock until you feel it hit the rear of the keyway.